GaryHopeMS/MSBuildLab330/Lab Script.md

     !IMAGE[LAB330ScreenShot4.png](instructions261180/LAB330ScreenShot4.png)

-1. Ask this follow up question. `What is the second highest?`.
+1. Ask this follow-up question. `What is the second highest?`.
 The response generated should look like the one below and will either have nothing to do with your first question, or the LLM may respond it doesn't understand your question.

     !IMAGE[LAB330ScreenShot5.png](instructions261180/LAB330ScreenShot5.png)
 What you are observing is LLM's are stateless.
 They do not by themselves maintain any conversation history and is missing the context necessary for the LLM to respond appropriately to your second question.